lynndylanhurley/redux-auth/README.md

 All components are already set up to make their own requests, handle errors, and display success messages.

-Here is an example error dialog using the Material UI theme:
+The examples below use the Material UI theme.

-![Material UI error dialog][mui-error-dialog]

-Here is an example of inline form errors in the Material UI theme:

-![Material UI inline errors][mui-inline-errors]

 ### EmailSignUpForm